How To: Apple's Messages App Has Some Cool New Text Editing Features and Effects for iMessage — Here's How It All Works

 Using Text Effects on iOS and iPadOS

 Besides standard text formatting capabilities, the Messages app also gives you animated text effects.
-You can access these text animations in the same ways as text formatting (see the above section).
+You can access these text animations in the same way as text formatting (see the above section).
 The following effects are available:

 • Big: Increases the text size momentarily.